coderamen666/srd-v3.5-md/spells/spells-t-z.md

 plane, though you can shape its edges to fit the available space.

 A *wall of iron* is 1 inch thick per four caster levels.
-You can double the wall's area by halving its thickness.
+You can double the wall’s area by halving its thickness.
 Each 5- foot square of the wall has 30 hit points per inch of thickness and hardness 10.
 A section of wall whose hit points drop to 0 is breached.
 If a creature tries to break through the wall with a single attack, the DC for the Strength